quipuapp/quipu-woocommerce/readme.txt

 If you have any questions you can contact us [here](https://getquipu.com/en/contact).

+== Screenshots ==

+1. Copy the API key and the API secret you have in your Quipu account (Settings > Integration)
+2. Paste it in the Quipu for WooCommerce settings page
+3. Set up your Quipu account with your billing data and upload the logo of your ecommerce
+4. Your invoices will be customized and automatically created in your account

 == Changelog ==

+= 1.0 =
+* First public release

+== Upgrade Notice ==

 = 1.0 =
 * First public release